 Rent-to-own (RTO) furniture is kind of like dating your couch before committing to a long-term relationship.
 You pay in small weekly or monthly chunks, and after a certain period that couch is yours.
 No credit checks, no giant upfront cost.
 Another bonus is that there’s usually a warranty, and maintenance and repairs are included if anything goes wrong!

-But that convenience?
-It comes with strings attached: you’ll usually end up paying a lot more than if you just bought that couch outright.
+On the flip side, you’ll usually end up paying more over the life of that lease than if you just bought that couch outright.

 When should you rent to own?

-Whether you’ve relocated for a job, school, or a dramatic life reset, sometimes you need furniture fast.
+Whether you’ve relocated for a job, school, or a dramatic life reset, sometimes you need furniture fast—but don’t have thousands of dollars you can drop on it up front.
 RTO lets you outfit a space without dropping your entire savings.
 Couch today, payment tomorrow.

 2. You’re temporary—like, real temporary